Matyas92/crypto-currency-exchange/README.md

-# Crypto currency exchange App
+# Crypto currency exchange App with React

 - Bitcoing, Litecoing, Etherum, Cardano, - and more - currency converter